 Major Gifts and Acquisitions

-- 1876: The Robert W. Lewis gifts and bequests of Oriental ceramics and metalwork
+1876: The Robert W. Lewis gifts and bequests of Asian ceramics and metalwork